pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-main.md

    - Now flipping and back-flipping on This Peptide or the Next Peptide often fixes the problem.
    - If needed you can change the Ramachandran restraints weight using the menu items in the Refine menu.
-(But note however, that _Coot_ often gets upset when the Ramachandran weights are high.)
+(But note however, that _Coot_ refinement often gets upset when the Ramachandran weights are high.)

 9: Done
 -------

-You can check how well you did by comparing against the reference model - the accession code for that is 6oej `coot_tutorial_2/3eoj.pdb`
+You can check how well you did by comparing against the reference model - the accession code for that is 6oej `coot_tutorial_2/6eoj.pdb`